YuanHanLee/ChaoEntropy-in-spark/man/user.md

 The program **ChaoEntropy** (Shannon **entropy** proposed by **Chao** et al.) online is written in the <a href="http://www.r-project.org/" target="_blank">R</a> language and the interactive web application is built by using <a href="http://www.rstudio.com/shiny" target="_blank">Shiny</a>.
 The user provides a vector of abundances of individual species (abundance data) or incidences of individual species (incidence data). **ChaoEntropy** computes the Shannon entropy estimators, bootstrap standard error and confidence intervals.

 _<h3 id="cite">How to Cite</h3>_
-<font color="ff0000">If you use **ChaoEntropy** to obtain results for publication, you should cite the papers (Chao, A., Wang, Y. T. and Jost, L. (2013) Entropy and the species accumulation curve: a novel entropy estimator via discovery rates of new species. _Methods in Ecology and Evolution_, __4__, 1091-1100.)</font>
+<font color="ff0000">If you use **ChaoEntropy** to obtain results for publication, you should cite the papers (Chao, A., Wang, Y. T. and Jost, L. (2013) Entropy and the species accumulation curve: a novel entropy estimator via discovery rates of new species. _Methods in Ecology and Evolution_, __4__, 1091-1100.) along with the following reference for ChaoEntropy:

+<p style="padding-left: 30px;"> Lee, Y.-H., Tseng, K.-S. and Chao, A. (2014).
+ChaoEntropy online.</font>

 To help refine **ChaoEntropy**, your comments or feedbacks would be welcome (please send them to chao@stat.nthu.edu.tw).